Selling Your House

 Leaky Finished Plumbing

 Make sure your house for sale is safe to potential buyers.
 Not only is it a turn-off to have railings wobble, you could be liable if a potential buyer has a mishap in your home while walking through.
 Luckily, this is an easy fix.
-Make sure railing are properly secured by tightening all loose bolts and replacing where necessary.
+Make sure the railings are properly secured by tightening all loose bolts and replacing where necessary.

 This may seem insignificant, but when you receive a home inspection report that states “hire a licensed electrician for further inspection” just because the bulb is burnt out or missing, you have just cost yourself some money.
 You don’t want to give the impression that there is a larger electrical issue at your house, so make sure all the bulbs are working before you sell your house.
 And use the appropriate wattage for the fixture.